Mount Kenya National Park & Reserve

 * Rest of Africa – Refers to nationals of African countries other than East African countries with a valid passport

-* Kenyan Citizen – Refers to Kenyan nationals by birth and registration, with a valid Identification Card with a valid passport
+* Kenyan Citizen – Refers to Kenyan nationals by birth and registration, with a valid Identification Card and a valid passport

 * Resident -Refers to persons of other nationalities residing in Kenya with valid documentation from the Kenyan government